Time Isn't Linear (At Least, Not Anymore)

 In the middle of the session, I was suddenly pulled into a memory I hadn't touched in years: I was fourteen years old, staying at a haunted hotel in Italy.
 My dad was sleeping in the bed next to me.
 It was around 3AM when the water in the bathtub turned itself on.

 I was terrified back then.
-I froze under the covers, trying to make sense of it.
-And in the middle of that fear, a thought popped into my head:
+I froze under the covers, trying to make sense of it, and in the middle of that fear, a sleepy thought popped into my head:

 "Maybe William is taking a bath."

-It made no sense to me at fourteen.
-I shook it off, thinking it was just a random, childish thought born from fear.
+It made no sense to me at fourteen, I didn’t even know William.
+I shook it off, thinking it was just a random, weird thought that came to me from fear.

 But sitting there as an adult in that EMDR session, remembering that exact moment with perfect clarity, it gave me chills.